Dear Homeschool Mom, You’re Worth It!

 Things like allowing our kids to skip too many days of math just because our “selves” can’t take it.
 (Ask me how I know about this one.)
 Or, things like spending money on things when we promised ourselves and our families that we’d really try to stick to the budget this month.
 I’m sure you can come up with many more examples.
 But what is soul care?

 Soul Care Is Different

 Soul care is different.
-Soul care is taking time for yourself in order to make yourself better.
-Hear that again: Soul care is taking time for yourself in order to make yourself better.
+Soul care is taking time for yourself by giving the Lord some time in order to make yourself better.
+Hear that again: Soul care is taking time for yourself by giving the Lord some time in order to make yourself better.

 Soul Care Makes Us Better

 Spending time in quiet prayer and meditation is soul care.
 Soul care can include things that make us feel better, for sure!
 However, it goes deeper than that.
 Eating a chocolate bar makes me feel better, but does it make me a gentler, more patient mom?
 Not really.
 And if it did, I’d buy stock in that chocolate company right away.
 Sign me up.